 The Guidance Committee should be comprised of a minimum of four faculty members including the doctoral Major Professor who will serve as the committee chairperson.
-The chairperson and one other committee member should be from the student's area of concentration within the school, a third member can be from the student's area of concentration within the school, and a fourth member must be from outside the school.
+The chairperson and one other committee member should be from the student's area of concentration within the school, a third member can be from the student's area of concentration or another area of concentration within the school, and a fourth member must be from outside the school.